Housing rights of farm workers

 You can work less than 35 hours a week if you have a permit to work shorter hours because of an injury at work.

-You do not work for a government agency
+You must not work for a government agency

 You do not have an agricultural tenancy if you are employed by: